 For starters, a good project manager must understand the project details inside and out.
 In a tech-industry context, this often means a deep knowledge of the technology powering an organization’s products and services.
 Then there’s the human aspect: all good project managers have excellent “soft skills,” including communication and empathy.

 But what makes a truly great project manager?
 Do you need specific education or certifications?
 What skills are critical for success?
-We spoke to several experts to discover what it takes to start a career in project management and remain successful for the duration of your career.
+We spoke to several experts to discover what it takes to start career parths to becoming a project manager and remain successful for the duration of your career.

 What education does a project manager need?